-3.3.6 Home Industries
+3.3.6 Home Industries Occupations

+Home occupations not related to farming shall be permitted provided the use is secondary to the farm operation.
+The home occupation shall be located, in case of a residential property, in the house and in the case of a farm, may include buildings other than the house.
 Home industry uses, which comprise a gainful occupation conducted in whole or in part in an accessory building (shed or farm building) by a member of that family and up to three non-family members, shall be permitted.
-In order to ensure that the scale of the home industry is clearly accessory to the residential or farm use, on lots less than 1.0 ha in size, the gross floor area of the home industry shall not exceed the gross floor area of the residential unit.
-Home Industries shall have no negative impact on the Natural System.
+In order to ensure that the scale of the home occupation is clearly secondary to the residential or farm use, on lots less than 1.0 ha in size, the gross floor area of the home industry shall not exceed the gross floor area of the residential unit.
+Home occupations shall have no negative impact on the Natural Heritage System.

-Outside storage associated with a home industry shall be limited in scale and be screened from view from surrounding roads.
+Outside storage associated with a home occupation industry shall be limited in scale and be screened from view from surrounding roads.